top of page

 Logically, November would have been ideal for island hopping in the Taiwan Strait if not for the monsoon winds — travel plans do get disrupted when the ferries suddenly halted their services due to strong winds.
 This is definitely not a good thing for travellers with schedule constraints.

-I will have to allocate more days for the trip since I will travelling in the monsoon season.
+I will have to allocate more days for the trip since I will be travelling in the monsoon season.
 Planning a couple of "buffer" days is essential to prevent missing the home-bound flight in case I got "marooned" on the islands without ferry for a day or two.

 Reference: Taiwan Climate